Atmospheric characterization of HIP 67522 b with VLT/CRIRES+. VLT/CRIRES+ suggests a heavier planet and hints at deuterium fractionation

 { Institut de Recherche en Astrophysique et Plan\'etologie, Universit\'e de Toulouse, CNRS UMR 5277, 14 avenue Edouard Belin, 31400 Toulouse, France \\ \and Department of Physics, University of Oxford, Oxford OX1 3RH, UK \and LIRA, Observatoire de Paris, Université PSL, CNRS, Sorbonne Université, Université Paris Cité, 5 place Jules Janssen, 92195 Meudon, France \and Laboratoire Lagrange, Observatoire de la C\^ote d’Azur, CNRS, Universit\'e C\^ote d’Azur, Nice, France \and Centro de Astrobiología (CAB), CSIC-INTA, Camino Bajo del Castillo s/n, 28692, Villanueva de la Cañada, Madrid, Spain \and Center for Astrophysics | Harvard \& Smithsonian, 60 Garden St, Cambridge, MA 02138, USA \and Department of Physics, University of Warwick, Coventry CV4 7AL, UK }

 \abstract {Young transiting exoplanets provide unique opportunities to probe planetary atmospheres during the critical early phases of evolution when atmospheric escape and contraction are most active.
-HIP~67522~b, a 17~Myr old hot Jupiter with an extraordinarily low bulk density ($<0.10$~g~cm$^{-3}$), represents an ideal target for high-resolution transmission spectroscopy.} {We aim to characterize the atmospheric composition, thermal structure, and dynamics of HIP~67522~b using ground-based high-resolution near-infrared spectroscopy with VLT/CRIRES+, complementing recent JWST observations.} {We obtained 92 high-resolution spectra ($R \approx 10^5$) with VLT/CRIRES+ in the K2166 band during a transit on 30 January 2025.
+HIP~67522~b, a 17~Myr old hot Jupiter with an extraordinarily low bulk density ($<0.20$~g~cm$^{-3}$), represents an ideal target for high-resolution transmission spectroscopy.} {We aim to constrain the mass and characterize the atmospheric composition, thermal structure, and dynamics of HIP~67522~b using ground-based high-resolution near-infrared spectroscopy with VLT/CRIRES+, complementing recent JWST observations.} {We obtained 92 high-resolution spectra ($R \approx 10^5$) with VLT/CRIRES+ in the K2166 band during a transit on 30 January 2025.
 We applied cross-correlation techniques and Bayesian nested sampling retrievals to constrain molecular abundances, temperature structure, and atmospheric dynamics.} {We detect H$_2$O at 20$\sigma$ and CO at 5$\sigma$, confirming the extremely extended atmosphere of this low-mass giant.
 A velocity offset of $-2.9 \pm 0.2$~km~s$^{-1}$ indicates day-to-night winds.
 The rotation velocity is constrained to $<1.8$~km~s$^{-1}$ at 3$\sigma$, consistent with tidal locking.
-Retrieval analysis suggests a planetary mass of 29.8 $\pm$ 3 Earth masses and a vertically isothermal atmosphere.
+Retrieval analysis suggests a planetary mass of $27.7^{+5.9}_{-5.5}$ Earth masses and statistically favours a two-temperature atmospheric structure with a discrete change at mbar pressures over an isothermal profile.
 This mass is two times larger than the mass estimated from JWST atmospheric observations and inconsistent at 3$\sigma$ hence leaving a doubt on the actual planetary density of the planet.
-Using the mass derived derived from the CRIRES+ data, we derive a C/O ratio of $0.83 \pm 0.09$, about 1.5 times solar, and a subsolar metallicity [C+O/H]~$= -0.8 \pm 0.4$ which can be increased if the atmosphere is cloudy, a degeneracy our data alone cannot resolve.
+No matter the choice of atmospheric model, we derive a supersolar C/O ratio about 1.5 times solar, and a supersolar metallicity which can be further increased if the atmosphere is cloudy, a degeneracy our data alone cannot resolve.
 We report a tentative 2$\sigma$ detection of HDO with an extreme enrichment factor of $\sim$1000 relative to the protosolar D/H ratio.
 If confirmed, this would be the first detection of deuterium in an exoplanet atmosphere and would require intense escape rate to be explained.} {}

 \keywords{ Techniques: spectroscopic -- Planets and satellites: atmospheres -- Planets and satellites: individual: HIP 67522 }